Netflix announces deal to buy Warner Bros. and HBO

 Furthermore, Netflix agreed to the same costly breakup fee that Paramount proposed, one of the sources said.
 This means the would-be buyer will pay WBD billions of dollars if the deal is not completed.

-That’s critical because the biggest X factor is regulatory approval.
-Paramount’s proposed bid for WBD faced its own uncertain European regulatory environment because of the companies’ combined European assets.
-But the Paramount CEO David Ellison was largely viewed as the Trump administration’s favored buyer.
-Now, the administration will review any transaction between Netflix and WBD, and some analysts expect a political and legal battle to ensue.
+The biggest X factor is regulatory approval.
+The Trump administration will review any transaction between Netflix and WBD, and some analysts expect a political and legal battle to ensue.

 Some American politicians have already raised concerns about the potential consolidation.